How to do good at Christmas

 Teach vital life skills and support new mothers

-Types of gifts: Catholic aid agency CAFOD's gifts include an emergency shelter for a refugee family for £40, a school starter pack for £25 or reading lessons for £10.
+Types of gifts: Catholic aid agency CAFOD's gifts include providing a queen bee for a hive for £4, reading lessons for £10 and emergency shelter for a refugee family for £40.

 What does the charity get?
-For every £1 donated, 88p is spent on international emergency and development work, and 12p on fundraising.
+For every £1 donated, 82p is spent on international development, emergencies, education, campaigning and advocacy work, and 18p on running the organisation.
 Donations go towards funding projects in that gift's category (eg, education and skills training, or water and food) rather than to a specific gift.

 Link: CAFOD World Gifts